How do I get a Library Card?

 What legal forms do you have?

 Disclaimer: The library staff are information providers, not physicians, health care professionals, lawyers or counselors.
+By law, staff CAN NOT provide recommendations for forms, legal/medical advice, or recommend specific practitioners.

 The Library has access to a variety of forms, such as divorce, real estate, wills, property, guardianship, and more.
 Many of the forms are found using TexasLawHelp.org and the TexShare Databases.